UNINETTSigma2/documentation/training/events/2026-04-hpc-on-boarding.md

 ## Registration

-The course is organised by NRIS, registration deadline is April 09. **Registration will open November 2025**
+The course is organised by the NRIS Training.
+REGISTER [HERE](https://forms.gle/9SYK6PHpEkC3mha56).
+**Note that registration deadline is April 07.**

 ## Practical Information